sam1629/poe-1-vex/README.md

 # poe-1-vex
-Repository for vex lesson code.
+Repository for Vex lesson code.
 Used by Sam Thakker and Fares Alkhier.